Nitinguptadu/Resnet-50/README.md

-# Resnet-
+# Resnet-50
-Let's implement resnet from scratch in pytorch
+implement resnet from scratch in pytorch python version 3.6